nthnca/curator/README.md

 - If you want, it is easy to add new features, and interact with it in a more programmatic manner than most other photo systems.

+## Getting Started:

+### Set up 3 GCS buckets

+- One bucket will be used for storing all your photos.
+This bucket should have very restrictive write access to it, potentially only a single service account that "curator" will run under.
+Read access to this bucket can be more widely held.
+A potential name could be `myname-photo-storage`.
+- One bucket will be used to store all the metadata for your photos.
+Access to this bucket should likely duplicate that of the previous bucket.
+A potential name could be `myname-photo-metadata`.
+- One bucket will be used to add new photos.
+Any system that you use to add photos to this bucket will need read and write access to this bucket.
+As well as the curator process will need read and write access.
+A potential name could be `myname-new-photos`.

+### Install imagemagick

+- `sudo apt-get install imagemagick` works for me, depending on what type of system you are on you may need to do something else.

+### Install, configure, and run curator

+- `go get -u github.com/nthnca/curator`
+- `curator config > curator_config`
+- edit the `curator_config` file.
+Add your buckets and other configuration settings you need.
+- `export CONFIG_FILE=$PWD/curator_config
+- `curator new`

+### Add photos

+At this point any files you copy into `myname-new-photos` will be processed and added to your photo-storage bucket with some metadata being stored to your photo-metadata bucket.

 ## Basic Workflow

 1. Add new photos into a Google cloud storage bucket.